-&lt;sup>9 The preponderance of the evidence standard means that it is "more likely than not" or there is a greater than 50 percent chance that harassment or discrimination has occurred.
+9 The preponderance of the evidence standard means that it is "more likely than not" or there is a greater than 50 percent chance that harassment or discrimination has occurred.
 This standard requires a much lower level of proof than the beyond a reasonable doubt standard used for criminal matters.

-&lt;sup>10 The definitions as stated in this Section are applicable to these terms as they are used throughout the entirety of this Policy, regardless of capitalization.
+10 The definitions as stated in this Section are applicable to these terms as they are used throughout the entirety of this Policy, regardless of capitalization.

-- 1.8.3.
-Complainant.
-An individual who believes they is alleged to have been subject to harassment, (including sexual harassment), discrimination, or other prohibited conduct and who makes a report or files a complaint. - 1.7.28.4.
+1.8.4.
 Complaint.
-An oral or written account of an incident of harassment, discrimination, or other prohibited conduct, which may be resolved formally or informally under Section 6 of this Policy. - 1.7.8.5.
+An oral or written account of an incident of harassment, discrimination, or other prohibited conduct, which may be resolved formally or informally under Section 6 of this Policy.

+1.8.5.
 Decision-maker.
-Those who have decision-making and sanctioning authority within the University's Formal Grievance Process as outlined in Section 5.6.3. - 1.8.6.
+Those who have decision-making and sanctioning authority within the University's Formal Grievance Process as outlined in Section 5.6.3.

+1.8.6.
 Facilitator.
-A faculty or staff member who has received relevant annual training and has been selected by the Title IX Coordinator to facilitate an Informal Resolution process. - 1.8.7.
+A faculty or staff member who has received relevant annual training and has been selected by the Title IX Coordinator to facilitate an Informal Resolution process.

+1.8.7.
 Formal Complaint.
-A document filed/signed by a complainant or signed by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a respondent and requesting that the University investigate the allegation pursuant to Section 5 of this Policy. - 1.8.8.
+A document filed/signed by a complainant or signed by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a respondent and requesting that the University investigate the allegation pursuant to Section 5 of this Policy.

+1.8.8.
 Formal Grievance Process.
-The process established in Section 5.6.3 of this Policy, a method of formal resolution designated by the University to address conduct that falls within the definition of Sexual Harassment as defined below, and which complies with the requirements of 34 CFR Part 106.45 (Title IX regulations). - 1.8.9.
+The process established in Section 5.6.3 of this Policy, a method of formal resolution designated by the University to address conduct that falls within the definition of Sexual Harassment as defined below, and which complies with the requirements of 34 CFR Part 106.45 (Title IX regulations).

+1.8.9.
 Grievance Process.
-The processes established in Sections 5.6.3 (Formal Grievance Process) and 6.3 (Formal Resolution) which are disciplinary methods designated by the University to address conduct within the definitions of prohibited conduct under this Policy. - 1.8.10.
+The processes established in Sections 5.6.3 (Formal Grievance Process) and 6.3 (Formal Resolution) which are disciplinary methods designated by the University to address conduct within the definitions of prohibited conduct under this Policy.

+1.8.10.
 Investigator.
-The person or persons charged by the Title IX Coordinator with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence. - 1.8.11.
+The person or persons charged by the Title IX Coordinator with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence.

+1.8.11.
 Notice.
 When the Title IX Coordinator becomes aware of a report, complaint or formal complaint containing allegations of harassment, discrimination, and/or retaliation that requires a response by the University.

-- 1.8.12.
+1.8.12.
 Parties.
-The complainant(s) and respondent(s), collectively. - 1.8.13.
+The complainant(s) and respondent(s), collectively.

+1.8.13.
 Report.
-A formalAn oral or written account of an incident of harassment, discrimination, or other prohibited conduct\provided to the Equal Opportunity Compliance Coordinator by an employee, student, or third-party. - 1.7.48.14.
+An oral or written account of an incident of harassment, discrimination, or other prohibited conduct provided to the

+Equal Opportunity Compliance Coordinator by an employee, student, or third-party.

+1.8.14.
 Respondent.
-An individual against whom a complaint who has been reported to be the perpetrator of conduct that could constitute harassment (including sexual harassment), discrimination, or other prohibited conduct. - 1.8.15.
+An individual who has been reported to be the perpetrator of conduct that could constitute harassment (including sexual harassment), discrimination, or other prohibited conduct.

+1.8.15.
 Support Person.
-A current full-time employee or student of the University chosen by a party under Section 6 of this Policy who may accompany a party to meetings or interviews related to the resolution process and to support that person through that process. - 1.8.16.
-Title IX Coordinator is filed at least one official designated by the University to ensure compliance with Title IX and the University's Title IX program.
+A current full-time employee or student of the University chosen by a party under Section 6 of this Policy who may accompany a party to meetings or interviews related to the resolution process and to support that person through that process.

+1.8.16.
+Title IX Coordinator is at least one official designated by the University to ensure compliance with Title IX and the University's Title IX program.
 References to the Title IX Coordinator throughout this Policy may also encompass a designee of the Title IX Coordinator for specific tasks.